arrow back

 Climate pressure is no longer just a matter of corporate social responsibility.
 It is becoming a global strategic issue for fashion and apparel brands, and environmental data is key to addressing it.

-Collecting data just to fill out a report.
-Tracking metrics just to check a regulatory box.
-Measuring performance simply because you’re told to.
+Collecting data to complete reports.
+Strengthening traceability to meet regulatory requirements.
 This is still the reality for many brands today.

-Yet the brands that go the extra mile have grasped a fundamental truth: well-structured environmental data is not a cost—it is an asset.
-It opens the door to financing, helps win bids, reduces supplier risks, and keeps teams on track—teams that, without it, would be flying blind.
+However, brands that go the extra mile have understood something fundamental: well-structured environmental data is not a cost—it’s an asset.
+It provides access to financing, helps win bids, reduces supplier risks, and engages teams that too often operate without a clear understanding of their environmental impact.

 This is precisely the topic that WARO and Trace for Good explored during a conference held as part of the Fashion Act trade show: "Turning environmental data into a driver of differentiation and performance."
 This article summarizes the key takeaways.